tilman151/tilman151.github.io/content/posts/2026-02-08-AI-Newsletter-With-n8n.md

 A lot of this process is inactive time, waiting for others to reply.
 The active tasks ordered by effort needed and time consumed are:

 1. **Checking for completeness:** verifying that all information for compiling the newsletter is available needs concentration and is error-prone.
-More often than not, I notice that something is missing while writing the newsletter text.
+More often than not, I first notice that something is missing while already writing the newsletter text.
 2. **Writing the newsletter:** compiling the collected information into continuous text takes the most time.
 3. **Looking up information:** cross-referencing the calendar, messages, and information from the internet is especially hard when on mobile.
 Multitasking on a smartphone is more than annoying.